 Both Dr Bridgman and Kevin recalled an anecdote where Sharon commented on a medical instrument being used — “these torque drivers, which is a lot of micro-engineering.
 She piped up and said, ‘that’s the smallest torque driver I’ve ever seen.
 It’s so cute!’”, Dr Bridgman says.

 Medical and dental students are always in clinical situations, but it was quite novel to Sharon, so I think it got her really involved in understanding the environment itself — how it functioned behind the scenes, how we think, how we prepare our clinics, how we treat patients and manage all their information… that was of great interest to her because that's really a different experience.
 I think we were able to offer her something radically different from what the average engineering student would get.

 Ultimately, for Kevin and Tidy, Sharon’s success as a candidate is reflective of their hiring process, values, and the relationships they will continue to build with tertiary institutes to ensure that clever young people will consistently be part of their pool.

 There’s constant modernisation in software, so that's where it's exciting to bring in young people — those who do not accept the world as it is.
 They’re from a different technical world to what it was decades ago and have an insatiable appetite to learn about what works without duplicating what’s already been done.
-Cloud wasn’t even a buzzword that it is now, and we know there will be challenges with upcoming big components like AI and Machine Learning.
+When Tidy started up a decade ago, Cloud definitely isn't the buzzword that it is now.
+We now know there are further, exciting challenges and opportunities with upcoming R&D investments in fast-evolving areas like AI, Machine Learning, and cybersecurity.
 They have fresh and open minds and are also able to structure the way they look at problems and research; this is how we work to create solutions.